Alpha62579/aliucord-plugins/README.md

-# `Aliucord Plugins`
+# Aliucord Plugins

 Some Aliucord plugins that I wrote without learning Java in the first place.
+Most of these aren't even for public use, but who really cares?

 ## Install